General Program

 Please note: Choristers remain enrolled in our system for the full season unless we receive written notice to withdraw.

 Yes!
-Each year, nearly 10% of BYC choristers receive aid.
-For the 2025–2026 season, BYC is providing over $23,000 in scholarships to make choir accessible for all.
+For the 2025–2026 season, BYC is providing over $23,000 in scholarships to make choir accessible for all and supporting 10% of families with financial aid.
 Families may email info@bellevueyouthchoirs.org to apply.

 Donations directly support chorister scholarships, tours, and performances.
 Many employers also match gifts or volunteer hours.
 Make a gift here.